Vehicle registration plate: Turkey

 Turkish car number plates use an indirect numbering system associated with geographical info.
 In Turkey, registration plates are made by authorized private workshops.

 The registration plate is rectangular in shape and made of aluminum.
 On the left, there is the country code "TR" in a 4×10 cm blue stripe like in EU countries (without the 12 golden stars).
 The text is in black characters on white background, and for official vehicles white on black.
 On all vehicles, two plates have to be present, one in front and the other in the rear except for motorcycles and tractors.
-The serial letters use the Turkish letters except Ç, Ğ, İ, Ö, Ş and Ü.
+The serial letters use the letters common to the Turkish and English alphabets, avoiding the Turkish letters Ç, Ğ, İ, Ö, Ş, Ü, and the English letters Q, W, X.

 Ukraine

-Ukrainian regular registration plates are issued in European style, using the format AB1234CE (the prefix refers to the region), using Cyrillic letters that resemble Roman letters (A, B, C, E, H, I, K, M, O, P, T, X).
+Ukrainian regular registration plates are issued in European style, using the format AB1234CE (the prefix refers to the region), using Cyrillic letters that resemble Roman letters (А, В, Е, І, К, М, Н, О, Р, С, Т, Х).
 The plates have, at the far left, the Ukrainian flag and UA (country code) in a 4×10 cm blue stripe like in EU countries (without the 12 golden stars).
 There were single-line plates for vehicles and trailers, double-line plates for vehicles with special shaped mounting place, three-lined plates for cycles (except scooters with small two-line plates).
 A plate with a yellow background is used for public-use vehicles such as taxis or route buses.
 Single-line plates are the standard European size 52 × 11 cm.

 Ukrainian vanity plates are unique in that purchasers may choose any image to be printed on the surface of the plate, to the right of the characters.